-The Progress Energy Center for the Performing Arts - Mahaffey Theater hosts major shows and entertainers.
+The Duke Energy Center for the Performing Arts - Mahaffey Theater hosts major shows and entertainers.
 Built in 1925, the Palladium Theater is a performing arts venue that is, at once, intimate and majestic.
 The theater’s 880-seat Hough Concert Hall boasts a full-sized Skinner pipe organ.
 In addition, the American Stage Theatre Company, Freefall Theatre Company and Florida Orchestra are all located in downtown St. Pete.
 The St. Pete area is brimming with culture of all sorts.
 To read more, click here.

 Downtown St. Pete offers a diverse range of restaurants, from the upscale, award-winning Marchand's Bar and Grill to the casually trendy and innovative Red Mesa Cantina.
 Dine outside on the scenic Beach Drive promenade at Cassis American Brasserie, Bella Brava New World Trattoria, Moon Under Water or 400 Beach Seafood & Tap House.
 For intimate settings, try tapas at Ceviche Tapas Bar & Restaurant, Mediterranean fare at The Garden Restaurant or brunch at Café Alma.

 For nightlife, kick back in eclectic bars, swanky lounges and posh nightclubs.
 Hot spots for dancing include Push Ultra Lounge and Vintage Ultra Lounge.
 Bar Milo mixes crafty cocktails, while The Independent stocks a huge selection of craft beers.
 MacDinton's Irish Pub is popular with fun-loving crowds, and Jannus Live is a great venue for intimate outdoor concerts.